formigas/formigas-flutter-bricks/formigas_core/README.md

 ### Features

-After you have set up the core, you can add features to your app using [formigas Flutter Bricks][formigas_flutter_bricks_link].
+After you have set up the formigas_core, you can add features to your app using [formigas Flutter Bricks][formigas_flutter_bricks_link].

 ## Helpful links